"Who Is Next in Line?'' On the Significance of Knowing the Arrival Order in Bayesian Online Settings: Maximizing the Probability of Catching the Maximum Value

 Consider a setting with $n$ boxes.
 Every box $t$ contains some value $v_t$ drawn from an underlying independent distribution $F_t$.
 The underlying distributions are known from the outset, but the values are revealed sequentially in an online fashion.
 For convenience of notations, we assume that the boxes arrive in an order $1,2,\ldots,n$.
-I.e., at stage $t$, we observe the realized value $v_t = \theta_t$, where $v_t \sim F_t$.
-It will be clear from the context whether the order of arrival is assumed to be known.
+I.e., at stage $t$, we observe the realized value $v_t = \theta_t$, where $v_t \sim F_t$, {and the identity of the arriving box.} It will be clear from the context whether the order of arrival is assumed to be known.
 In any case, the identity of the arriving box is known.
 We denote by $\dists=\prod_t F_t$ the (product) distribution of the value profile $\vals=(v_1,\ldots,v_n)$.
 Upon the arrival of value $v_t = \theta_t$, the algorithm needs to decide, immediately and irrevocably, whether to accept the box.